 - A creative way to give, using many different types of assets. - A way for donors to make gifts to an organization and potentially receive financial benefits. - A way for donors to make larger gifts than they thought possible, and for some donors the only way to make a major gift.

-The Goal of a Good Gift Planning Program
+The Goal of A Good Gift Planning Program

-- Helping a donor give the largest possible appropriate gift that has the most value for a charitable organization at the lowest possible cost to the donor. - Gifts today and in the future.
+Helping a donor give the largest possible appropriate gift that has the most value for a charitable organization at the lowest possible cost to the donor.

 Communication Skills Are Critical